Genetics/Cell and Molecular Biology Lab

 The first year lab houses plant and animal models, preserved specimens, leaf and wood collections, microscope slide collections, and light and dissecting microscopes.
 Students in this lab learn basic microscopy skills, fetal pig anatomy, plant and flower anatomy, and basic human pedigree analysis.

-It's uncommon for undergraduate students to be able to study from cadavers.
-It's even more uncommon to be able to do dissection.
-In a partnership with Ohio State University, Heidelberg has been teaching with cadavers for over 20 years.
-This give you an edge in graduate school where many students will be looking at cadavers for the first time.
+Heidelberg has been teaching with cadavers for over 20 years and this gives you an edge in graduate school where many students will be looking at cadavers for the first time.
+The lab houses two preserved human specimens, three disarticulated human skeletons, one articulated skeleton, and seven skulls.
+Additional study materials include preserved sheep, cat and cow organs, human brains, articulated and disarticulated cat skeletons, xRays and many models.
+Advanced undergraduate students are responsible for prosecting the cadavers.
 Students are able to practice frontal dissection, followed by specialty dissection such as knees, spinal cord, eyeballs, larynxes, and brains.

 National Center for Water Quality Research